 The troughs are owned by the Parish Council, who turned off the water supplying the troughs in 1950.

 The Post Office and Clarendon

-Ralph Bowdin ran a large general store from the building on the right hand side, selling everything from lobsters to black powder, and providing postal office services.
+Ralph Bowdin ran a large general store from the building on the right hand side, selling everything from lobsters to black powder, and which had been providing postal office services since before 1870.
 The original Clarendon Inn is on the left.
-The Clarendon Inn as we know it, I believe to have been originally built in Georgian times at the time of the turnpike, and rebuilt on more-or-less the same footprint in the last half of the nineteenth century.
+The Clarendon Inn as we know it, was originally built in Georgian times in about 1795 at the time of the turnpike, and rebuilt on more-or-less the same footprint in about 1888.
 It was originally called the New Inn, but was renamed The Oddfellows when it became the designated meeting place for Hebden's Star of Hope Oddfellows lodge in 1851.
-It became The Clarendon in about 1888.
-The Clarendon Inn in the drawing was renamed The Jolly Miners about 1875, and in 1879 one traveller described it thus: "the lugubrious girl who waited upon us evidently had a keen eye for business, for she charged us sixteen pence for two bottles of ginger ale and a very small loaf of bread with an infinitesimal piece of butter.
+It became The Clarendon in about 1888 after it was rebuilt.
+The Clarendon Inn in the drawing was renamed The Jolly Miners about 1878, and in 1879 one traveller described it thus: "the lugubrious girl who waited upon us evidently had a keen eye for business, for she charged us sixteen pence for two bottles of ginger ale and a very small loaf of bread with an infinitesimal piece of butter.
 She must have had a shrewd notion that they wouldn't lose much when they lost our custom and consequently determined to take as much out of us as possible."
 The Jolly Miners was bought by Ralph Bowdin in 1881, who closed it down and turned it into a warehouse.
 The Post Office had moved moved to Green Terrace by 1894.

 The School Clock